 While not as popular as fresh eggs from the farm, powdered eggs no doubt helped to keep the civilian population in the United Kingdom well-fed, so they could continue to fight the Axis Powers and win World War II.

-However, as easy as it is to order a can or bag of powdered eggs online, it is often more practical and satisfying to make them yourself.
+However, as easy as it is to order a can or bag of powdered eggs online, it’s more practical and satisfying to make them yourself.

 So, maybe it is time to give powdered eggs a try on your homestead.
 After all, this preserved food is a great fit for economical, sustainable, and low-cost homestead living.